ropellad/LDD3-Notes/Chapter_5_Concurrency_and_Race.md

 The result of this is a semaphore variable called `name` that is initialized to 1 with `DECLARE_MUTEX(name);` and 0 with `DECLARE_MUTEX_LOCKED(name);`.
 Why even use the second case?
 Well - the mutex will start in a locked state and will need to be explicitly unlocked before any thread is allowed access (start with the gate closed, and you decide when to open it).

-If the mutex must be intiialized dynamically at runtime, use one of the following:
+If the mutex must be initialized dynamically at runtime, use one of the following:

 ```c
 void init_MUTEX(struct semaphore *sem);